Cloud Software Development Life Cycle in Ardas

 - Quickly determine at what stage the development is at the moment.

 In this article, we will consider the main stages of the SaaS development life cycle and Ardas' processes that allow minimizing risks of SaaS development.

 While SDLC was a way to introduce cost-efficiency while meeting business needs, in some cases, the complete opposite resulted.
 Companies using on-site infrastructure deployments experience update cycles that can take years with an overall low software performance as output.
 The lifecycle of cloud software development and deployment is a completely different story.
 CDLC is quicker and more adaptable to the ebb and flow of enterprise requirements.

 CDLC also introduces a new paradigm of internet-based, scalable and distributed services.
-NIST provides a great definition that will help readers to better understand: “Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”
+NIST provides an excellent definition that will help readers to understand better: “Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”